bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 Some instruction set architectures have different :term:`CPU mode`\s with incompatible encodings.
-For example, a modern ARMv8 CPU might support three different CPU modes: *A64* where instructions are encoded in 32 bits, *A32* where all instuctions are 32 bits, and *T32* which has a mix of 16-bit and 32-bit instruction encodings.
+For example, a modern ARMv8 CPU might support three different CPU modes: *A64* where instructions are encoded in 32 bits, *A32* where all instructions are 32 bits, and *T32* which has a mix of 16-bit and 32-bit instruction encodings.
 These are incompatible encoding spaces, and while an :cton:inst:`iadd` instruction can be encoded in 32 bits in each of them, it's not the same 32 bits.
 It's a judgement call if CPU modes should be modelled as